 Traffic calming is “founded on the idea that streets should help create and preserve a sense of place, that their purpose is for people to walk, stroll, look, gaze, meet, play, shop and even work alongside cars—but not [be] dominated by them.” – Project for Public Spaces

-Traffic calming options
+Traffic Calming options

+Traffic engineers play a vital role in traffic calming, which is a multi-step process.
+Public input and temporary installations with traffic cones and barrels may be part of the process before a permanent installation is completed.
 There are many ways to calm traffic, so there is no one-size-fits-all approach to slowing down drivers in your community.
 However, here are a few options to consider as part of your traffic calming plan, and how they can be enhanced with other traffic safety devices like RRFBs or radar speed signs.

-Benefits of traffic calming
+Benefits of Traffic Calming

 In addition to reducing speeds and thus reducing the chance of a collision with other road users, there are many other benefits of implementing traffic calming measures.
 For instance, angled parking rather than parallel parking can reduce driver speed and make it easier for drivers to see pedestrians, but it can also add up to 40% more parking stalls, which can help revitalize the local economy.
 Driving slower allows vehicle traffic to take in their surroundings, find parking, and interact with businesses in the community.
 Multimodal streets are generally considered more aesthetically appealing than car-centric ones, making a stop for coffee or downtown shopping more inviting.